How do I join?

 Can I help you deliver leaflets without joining?

 Of course you can!
-We are always looking for volunteers, especially around election time.
-Contact firstname.lastname@example.org and we’ll put you in touch with someone who can utilise you.
+We are always looking for volunteers.
+Contact firstname.lastname@example.org and we’ll put you in touch with someone who can talk to you about helping out.